kurtosis-tech/kurtosis/docs/docs/quickstart.md

 Modifying data
 --------------
-Now that we have an API, we should be able to interact with the data.
+Now that you have an API, we should be able to interact with the data.

-[Inspect][kurtosis-enclave-inspect-reference] our enclave:
+[Inspect][kurtosis-enclave-inspect-reference] your enclave:

 ```bash
 kurtosis enclave inspect quickstart